PowerBarcoder/PowerBarcoder/README.md

 # PowerBarcoder

 ## Why PowerBarcoder ?
-**Coming soon**
+Save your time and money with PowerBarcoder.
+PowerBarcoder is a NGS data cleaning solution for Illumina Miseq.
+It is designed to clean NGS data with high performance.
+PowerBarcoder is a GUI based software, which is easy to use.
+PowerBarcoder is a free software, which is open source.
+PowerBarcoder is a cross-platform software, which can be used in Windows, Linux, and Mac OS.

 ## Features (we are trying to achieve)
-1. Comprehensive Illumina and Pacbio NGS data solution
+1. NGS Data Cleaning Solution (Illumina Miseq)
-2. High performance
+2. High performance with coroutines, multi-threading, and multiprocessing design
-3. Easy to use (maybe)
+3. GUI for easy use
+4. Docker for easy deployment

 ## Flow Chart